CDUTJ102/THCN-Net/README.md

 <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=flat-square&logo=Pytorch&logoColor=white"/></a>

 # DRA-UNet
-This is the official PyTorch implementation of the DRA-UNet dose prediction algorithm from "Advancing Precision Medicine in Nasopharyngeal Carcinoma: A Dense Recurrent Attention UNet based on Transformer for dose prediction in radiotherapy" (Yanhua Liu, Xiangchen Li, Min Liu, Feng Yang, Hongjuan Yang, 2023).
+This is the official PyTorch implementation of the TDR-UNet dose prediction algorithm from "Dose prediction via Transformer-integrated Dense Recurrent UNet for nasopharyngeal carcinoma in radiotherapy".

-The novel Dense Recurrent Attention UNet based on Transformer, named DRA-UNet, for the automatic prediction of dose distribution using computer tomography (CT) images, masks of planning target volumes (PTVs) and organs at risk (OARs).
+The novel Transformer-integrated Dense Recurrent UNet, named TDR-UNet, for the automatic prediction of dose distribution using computer tomography (CT) images, masks of planning target volumes (PTVs) and organs at risk (OARs).

 <img src="./model/DRA-UNet.png" width="800px">